DVE2000/Dogbone/README.md

 - Add option to create a minimal Dogbone.
 See http://fablab.ruc.dk/more-elegant-cnc-dogbones/ The default offset percent is 10%, but it can be changed from 8% to 14.2%.
 - Dogbones can be created on any of the three X, Y, or Z planes at one time.
 If you run the Add-In 3 times, trying each plane, you can create all the dogbones for a 3D assembly.
+There's a cautionary note in the limitations section below.
 - The Add-In now remembers all your inputs from the last time dogbones were created.
 Even on Fusion 360 restarts.
   If you ever want to get to the absolute default settings, delete the defaults.dat file in the Add-In install directory, while the Dogbone dialog box is closed.